 A photograph of William Fulves is introduced and placed in front of the device.
 The box is opened flat in test mode and an audience member is invited to test their spiritual abilities using Fulves influence.

-Fulves’ presence quickly becomes felt as the device twitches and spins, seemingly under the influence of the medium.
+Fulves’ presence quickly becomes felt as the device provides yes/no answers and spells out messages, seemingly under the influence of the medium.

-The Dark Glass is made from solid hardwood with period-correct solid brass fittings.
+The box is made from solid, reclaimed Mahogany with period-correct solid brass fittings.
 The brass bezel and dial plate have been designed and produced with meticulous attention to detail and then aged to give a rich patina.
 Graphics use period-correct fonts and hand-drawn lettering.
-The outer box has been made using the same covering material of the period, which has then been hand sanded and aged using a multi-chemical process.
-The faded cloth wrap and string add to the overall effect of an artefact, hidden for decades, but coveted by those who what it is.
+The outer box has been made using the period correct materials, which has then been hand sanded and aged using a multi-chemical process.
+The cloth wrap and string add to the overall effect of an artefact, hidden for decades, but coveted by those who what it is.

-There’s the added kicker of a hidden message built into the dial plate should you choose to use it in performance.
-Oh, and the photograph of Fulves is also gaffed to enable PK touches.
+There’s also a hidden message built into the dial plate should you choose to use it in performance.

 The kit includes the following: